 Coaxial (coax) cable is used in older computer networks.
 Coax cable carries high frequency signals than twisted-pair cables and has a central core conductor of solid wire enclosed in an insulator, which is covered by an outer conductor of metal foil.
 This outer conductor completes the circuit and the whole cable is protected by a plastic cover.

 Though the coaxial cable has higher bandwidth, its attenuation is far higher compared to twisted-pair cables.
-It is widely used in digital telephone networks where a single cable can carry data up to 600 Mbps.
+It is widely used in digital telephone cable wiring networks where a single cable can carry data up to 600 Mbps.

 Used extensively by cable and telephony companies to provide fast connections to the Internet, fibre optic cable transmits data signals in the form of light.
 This light channel consists of two main parts: core and cladding The cladding acts as a protective cover to core.